spidernet-io/spiderpool/README.md

 ## Introduction

 Spiderpool is a Kubernetes underlay network solution .
 It provides rich IPAM features and CNI integration capabilities, powering CNI projects in the open source community, allowing multiple CNIs to collaborate effectively.
-It enables underlay CNI to run perfectly in environments such as bare metal, virtual machines, and any public cloud.
+It enables underlay CNI to run perfectly in environments such as **bare metal, virtual machines, and any public cloud**.

 Why developing Spiderpool?
 Currently, the open source community does not provide comprehensive, friendly, and intelligent underlay network solutions, so Spiderpool aims to provide many innovative features: